Projects

 Come to the Table

-Deconstructing the iconic image,“The Titanic,” as a platform for critical conversation
+Deconstructing an iconic image as a platform for critical conversation

 Project →